Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

+which boils down to the usual intersection for sites of interest to us.
 The $k$th face map deletes $U_{α_k}$, the $k$th degeneracy map duplicates $U_{α_k}$.
-We have a canonical map that in degree~$m$ is induced by the inclusions $U_{α_0}∩⋯∩U_{α_m}→V$.
-The local objects are ∞-sheaves (alias ∞-stacks), for which the restriction map is a weak equivalence, where we keep all arguments but $\cartsp$ fixed and arbitrary. \end{enumerate} \end{definition}
+We have a canonical map that in simplicial degree~$m$ is induced by the inclusions $U_{α_0}∩⋯∩U_{α_m}→V$.
+The local objects for the maps $i^{{\cal U},V}$ are ∞-sheaves (alias ∞-stacks), for which the restriction map